droid001/quoteannotator/scripts/README.txt

 Postprocessing:
 --------------
-- assembleParts.py : Puts back split pieces into one big file
+- assembleParts.py : Puts back split pieces into one big file.
+  It also performs data validation checks and prints out some statistics about the number of quotes and linked mentions.
+  To run:
     1. Prepare annotated pieces by putting them into a directory: <dir>
     2. Make sure the pieces are named as follows: xxxx-<partnum>-xxx.xml
     3. To run: ./assembleParts.py -p -c <charactersFile> <dir>
   This script uses fuzzywuzzy to do some fuzzy string matching for characters.
   You may need to do 'pip install fuzzywuzzy' before running the script
+- assemblePartsAll.py : Runs assembleParts.py over a several directory
+  To use for getting statistics from the Columbia Quoted Speech Corpus:
+    assemblePartsAll.py -f '^.*\.quotes.xml$' -p converted_split outdir